adoniskoco/holbertonschool-low_level_programming/hello_world/README.md

 ### Size is not grandeur, and territory does not make a nation
 **File:** `Size is not grandeur, and territory does not make a nation`
 **Description:** This C program prints the size of various types on the computer it is compiled and run on.
 It helps in understanding data type sizes in C.

-## Conclusion

-Feel free to explore each task and their implementations.
-This project is a great way to practice C programming concepts and scripting for compilation processes.
-Happy coding!